benc-uk/nanomon/readme.md

 - Written in Go, [source code - /services/api](./services/api/)
 - The runner requires a connection to MongoDB in order to start, it will exit if the connection fails.
 - Listens on port 8000 by default.
+- All routes are prefixed `/api` this makes it easier to put a path based HTTP router in front of the API and the SPA frontend
 - Makes use of the [benc-uk/go-rest-api](https://pkg.go.dev/github.com/benc-uk/go-rest-api) package.
 - The API is RESTful, see the [API folder](./api/) for specifications and sample .http file.
 - By default no there is no authentication or validation, and all API calls are allowed, see [authentication & security](#authentication--security) section for details.